 Community Support Services

-Case Managers provide a range of services on site and in the community to assist adults in attaining the goals established in their Individual Treatment Plans, including:
+Case Managers provide a range of services on site and in the community to assist adults in attaining the goals established in their Individual Treatment Plans.
+Case Managers may work to:

 - Collaborate and coordinate with Crisis Intervention Team

-- Assisting their peers in articulating their goals for recovery
+- Assist their peers in articulating goals for recovery

-- Modeling effective coping techniques and self-help strategies based on the specialist’s own recovery experience
+- Model effective coping techniques and self-help strategies based on their own recovery experience

-- Supporting clients in advocating for themselves to obtain effective services.
+- Support clients in advocating for themselves to obtain effective services

-Chemical Dependency Professionals provide a range of services depending on the program they work with.
-Our CDP’s provide Level One Substance Use Disorder treatment.
+Our CDPs provide Level One Substance Use Disorder treatment.
 This service aims to assist alcohol and drug-addicted people to achieve and maintain abstinence from mood-altering substances and to develop independent support systems.
-Level One SUD treatment may include:
+CDPs may provide:

 - Assessment and diagnosis of a substance use disorder